 Early mobilisation in rehabilitation brings strong health and economic benefits.

 the strenuous mobilisation of the occupant via the side of the bed is no longer necessary.

 Their health will be protected, and their motivation increased.
 Absenteeism is reduced.

-HEALTH BENEFITS — Sitting and standing early on promotes patients’ recovery.
+HEALTH BENEFITS — Sitting and standing early on promotes patients’ recovery during rehabilitation.